lauralissette/CSE598/project1/README.md

 Your Project 1 report submitted through Coursera is due by 11:59 p.m.
 Sunday, February 3, 2019.

 **Using the supply-chain Files:**

+Use the sub-folders and files in the supply-chain folder in the following order (and note those you may ignore):

+(1) **models (folder).**  This folder contains the model for a supply chain network.

+(2) **lib (folder).**  This folder contains logic for smart contracts.

+(3) **permissions.acl.** This file contains permissions for various actors within the network.

+**Test (folder).**  This folder contains a test file that you may ignore, but it needs to be present.

+**.eslintrc.yml.**  You may ignore this system configuration file, but it needs to be present.

+**package.json.**  You may ignore this system configuration file, but it needs to be present.